kianoding/From-Spreadsheet-to-Garment-Tag/Tutorial/Introduction.md

     %% Adjust styling for the loop annotation (optional: makes the loop line dotted) linkStyle 4 stroke-dasharray: 5 5;
 ```
-This tutorial automates that entire process.
+This tutorial automates the entire process and reduces paper waste from the margin of error we might have.
 What took 3-4 hours now takes ~15 minutes with a prepared .csv and images.

 ## Sample Data
 Use the included files in the '[Resource](/Resource)' Folder: